oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

 3. Under **Create administration credentials** section:

-    **Administrator Password:** Enter any password you wish to use noting the specific requirements imposed by ADW.
-A suggested password is ADWwelcome-1234. **Reminder:** Note your password in a safe location as this cannot be easily reset.
+    **Administrator Password:** Enter any password you wish to use noting the specific requirements imposed by ADW. **Reminder:** Note your password in a safe location as this cannot be easily reset.

     Under **Choose network access** section: